-Revolvers returned to the factory or authorized service center should be MARKED FOR THE ATTENTION OF THE SERVICE DEPARTMENT.

-A letter of instructions should be enclosed with the gun, and shipment by individuals must be made Prepaid.
-Adherence to these suggestions will prevent loss of time in handling at the factory.
+Revolvers returned to the factory or authorized service center should be MARKED FOR THE ATTENTION OF should be enclosed with the gun, and shipment must be made Prepaid.
+Adherence to these suggestions will prevent we cannot assume responsionly for these items.